RaiMan/SikuliX-2014/README.md

 **You might also visit the WIKI**

+**EXPERIMENTAL fixes for usage with Java 9**

+I will try to make SikuliX 1.1.2+ runnable on Java (always have a setup with the latest nightly)

+ - setup should work now - but the final tests are switched off (have to be implemented with ProcessBuilder).
+ - IDE princilally works - be pepared for quirks though
+ - usage of sikulixapi not yet tested

 <hr>

 **If you want to test the head of developement without the need to build from sources:** <br>